 a) Bing doesn’t recognize the Search Location

 This is the most common reason for the failure of Local search Rank Checker reports.
-When we try to set the search location in Bing it sometimes fails to recognize it.
-Bing’s search location feature is not as robust and reliable as Google’s and we therefore see a much higher fail rate on Bing than on Google.
+When we try to set the search location in Bing, it is sometimes not recognized.
+Bing’s search location feature is not as robust and reliable as Google’s, and we therefore see a much higher fail rate on Bing than on Google.

 If your report has failed for this reason you have three options:

-i) Run it again manually using the procedure outlined above – Bing might work next time around!
+1) Run it again manually using the procedure outlined above — it's possible that Bing might work next time around

 b) Search engine blocks keyword searches